-9 NIST, SP 800-152.
+12 NIST, SP 800-152.
 A Profile for U.S. Cryptographic Key Management System, October 2015, https://csrc.nist.gov/publications/detail/sp/800-152/final.

-- Directory: On-premises or cloud-based hierarchal system for managing objects within a system. - Access Policies: Rules set by administrators that govern user and entity access to system resources. - User Accounts: Collections of information attached to users' identities and that facilitate access to system resources. - User Credentials: An object or data structure that authoritatively binds an identity to at least one authenticator possessed and controlled by a user.10
+- Roles and Groups: Labeled collections of users with shared attributes and responsibilities managed by policies set by agencies. - Directory: On-premises or cloud-based system with attributes 13 for managing objects within a system. - Access Policies: Rules set by administrators that govern user and entity access to system resources. - User Accounts: Collections of information attached to users' identities that facilitate access to system resources. - User Credentials: An object or data structure that authoritatively binds an identity to at least one authenticator possessed and controlled by a user.14